IBM/map-my-shifter/README.md

 ### Use-cases

+- If you just want to use the editor - you can use the [online version](https://ibm.github.io/map-my-shifter/) to:
    - Create a new mapping file from scratch, for a new stix shifter module.
    - Load an existing mapping file, edit the file and save it to a new file.
+- You can embed this editor as a react component in your own react carbon app

 ### Demo
 https://ibm.github.io/map-my-shifter/